loda-lang/loda-programs/programs/oeis/list2.md

 * [A282232](http://oeis.org/A282232) ([L05 program](A282232.asm)): a(n) = ((3*n + 1)^6 - 1)/9.
 * [A282513](http://oeis.org/A282513) ([L08 program](A282513.asm)): a(n) = floor((3*n + 2)^2/24 + 1/3).
 * [A282532](http://oeis.org/A282532) ([L07 program](A282532.asm)): Position where the discrete difference of the Poissonian probability distribution function with mean n takes its lowest value.
 In case of a tie, pick the smallest value.
+* [A282577](http://oeis.org/A282577) ([L07 program](A282577.asm)): Decimal representation of the x-axis, from the left edge to the origin, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 553", based on the 5-celled von Neumann neighborhood.
 * [A282579](http://oeis.org/A282579) ([L16 program](A282579.asm)): Decimal representation of the x-axis, from the origin to the right edge, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 553", based on the 5-celled von Neumann neighborhood.
 * [A282622](http://oeis.org/A282622) ([L30 program](A282622.asm)): Number of digits of the representation of n in the alternating sexagesimal-decimal number system.
 * [A282702](http://oeis.org/A282702) ([L13 program](A282702.asm)): a(n) = 3*a(n-1) + a(n-2), with a(0)=4, a(1)=11.